-The daily work of the Yamaha Group entails the possibility of occupational accidents, particularly with regard to production activities, from operating equipment and machinery, processing products, and handling various raw materials.
+The work of the Yamaha Group may entail the possibility of occupational accidents, particularly with regard to production activities, from operating equipment and machinery, processing products, and handling various raw materials.

 - *1 Frequency = number of work related deaths/injuries ÷ total man hours×1,000,000

 - *2 The Yamaha Group updated its statistical method for counting the total number of accidents irrespective of their gravity from fiscal 2014.
 We are aiming to target “from zero accidents to zero danger” through thorough safety measures that include minor accidents.

 - *3 Revised after recalculation

 The Yamaha Group positions risk assessment as a fundamental activity for avoiding dangerous situations in the workplace before they happen and the Group engages in activities to prevent occupational accidents.
 These activities focus on assessing risks with regard to work content and surrounding environments where the work is performed, while putting in place measures corresponding to the degree of risk.
 Currently, the Yamaha Group continues to provide education on, and ensure the implementation of, risk assessment at Group companies and production sites in Japan and overseas.